Call Now To Get Your Life Back

 If the crime was already a Class A, consideration for the use of the weapon will be taken when deciding a sentence.

-Contact an Experienced Criminal Defense Lawyers in Maine
+Contact Our Criminal Defense Lawyers in Maine

-Contact our office today if you have any questions about criminal charges and the penalties associated with them.
+Contact The Maine Criminal Defense Group today if you have any questions about a criminal charge and the penalties associated with them.